-What if Mentor/Mentee can’t get along?
+What if the mentor/mentee can’t get along?

-If for whatever reason the original mentor/mentee pair does not workout, both can separately notify the Coordinator to be released and reassigned.
+If for whatever reason the original mentor/mentee pair does not work out, both can separately notify the Coordinator to be released and reassigned.

-It’s a “no fault” process to ensure that everyone starts the program with a match they feel enthusiastic about.
+It’s a “no-fault” process to ensure that everyone starts the program with a match they feel enthusiastic about.